robhost/UPDIAN/README.rst

 UPDIAN restricted shell - updian-rsh
 ------------------------------------

-Updian's default mode of operation gives the updian server unlimited root access to all servers. updian-rsh is a shell script that can be used with ssh's forced command feature to limit the commands updian can execute over ssh.
-Then, even if the updian server is compromised, the intruder can only do one thing with your other
+Updian's default mode of operation gives the Updian server unlimited root access to all servers. updian-rsh is a shell script that can be used with ssh's forced command feature to limit the commands updian can execute over ssh.
+Then, even if the Updian server is compromised, the intruder can only do one thing with your other
 servers: Update them.